 Using this diagram and following the steps laid out you will notice that each note is exactly a fifth ascending from the previous note (hint: that’s why its called the circle of fifths).
 So, starting at the 12 O’Clock position we will start with C, and moving up 5 semi-tones on a guitar or piano we will hit the note G which is the 5th note in the key of C. If we were to move from that G position up 5 semi-tones on our musical instruments we will hit the 2 O’Clock position which is D, which is the 5th note in the key of D.

 We can follow this system on any western instrument and we will start on C and finally end back to C.

 So how does the circle of fifths help us find out what key we are in?

 The chart below will show you how many sharps and flat notes are in each given key.
 Start with the C we will notice that there are no Sharps or Flats.
 Moving Clockwise we will see the first key following has only 1 Sharp.

 Now at this point, if you don’t know music theory and you feel like you’re getting overwhelmed I will say that to learn guitar and to learn to Play By Feel you do not need to learn this.
-This can help you have a better understanding of chords but Scales and Theory can slow down a lot of people’s progress on the guitar.
+This can help you better understand chords, but Scales and Theory can slow down many people’s progress on the guitar.